 These are divided into three levels (see figure).
 Level 1 is the core level, while levels 2 and 3 are optional and can be answered at a later date.
 Approximately half of schools currently choose to go on to Level 2.
 Of those, almost all go on the complete Level 3.
 Questionnaires for staff and pupils are also available.

 When the school has filled in at least Level 1 a report ("resultatrapport") is automatically available to download.
 The report clearly shows the school's answers in relation to the most- and least-optimal answers.
 The report helps the school to easily identifies the areas in which it performs well and the areas which can be improved.

 Who is behind SkolmatSverige?

-SkolmatSverige has been developed by a group of researchers at Karolinska Institutet, in collaboration with Swedish Association of Local Authorities and Regions and the Swedish National Institute of Public Health, with additional financial support from the Swedish Board of Agriculture.
+SkolmatSverige has been developed by a group of researchers at Karolinska Institutet, in collaboration with Swedish Association of Local Authorities and Regions and Stockholm County Council, in consultation with the Swedish National Institute of Public Health, with additional financial support from the Swedish Board of Agriculture.

 We have also had meaningful input from a range of other important stakeholders including the National Food Agency, the School Inspection Agency, the national association of dietetics managers (Kost och Näring), NCFF - The Swedish National Centre for Child Health Promotion and many others.
 The system is independent and free from commercial influence.